Gamela language

-Gamela (Gamella, Acobu, Barbados), Curinsi or Acobu, is an unclassified and extinct language of the Maranhão region of Northeastern Brazil.
+Gamela (Gamella), Curinsi or Acobû, is an unclassified and extinct language of the municipality of Viana in the state of Maranhão of Northeastern Brazil.
 It was originally spoken along the Itapecuru River, Turiaçu River, and Pindaré River, with ethnic descendants reported to be living in Cabo and Vianna in Maranhão State.
 The Gamela today speak Xavante and Portuguese.
 The last full-blooded Gamela died around the 1910s, and by 1930 only one old woman still remembered something of the language.
+19 words of the language are recorded in Nimuendajú (1937:68).

 Kaufman (1994) said that 'only Greenberg dares to classify this language', due to the lack of data on it.

-This is the Gamela language of Viana for which 19 words are recorded in Nimuendajú (1937:68).

 Other varieties

-Below are other extinct varieties, many of which have no data, that may have been related to Gamela.